srct/whats-open-android/.gitlab/issue_templates/Default.md

 ## Summary
-Include several sentences explaining the issue (rationale, implementation ideas, mock-ups, etc).
-Be concise.
+Here you should include two to three sentences explaining the thought process about the current issue.
+Perhaps a picture?
+Some details that could best help someone, especially someone new, understand the goal of the issue and how they should best approach the problem.

 ## Helpful Links
-Give a bulleted list of resources that could help one tackle this issue.
-Try to be as helpful as possible.
+Here you should include a bullet point list of links to documentation, stack overflow, whatever, that could help guide someone on what it is they are trying to do.
+Essentially, a list of links to point them in the right direction.